 Mushroom sauce recipe

-Being such a popular mushroom there are many versions of mushroom sauce, we prepare an easy one to make and that comes out delicious.
-You can make this same sauce substituting the mushrooms for thistle mushrooms, boletus, or chanterelles if they are in season.
+Being such a popular mushroom there are many versions of mushroom sauce, we prepare an easy one to make, and that comes out delicious.
+You can make this same sauce by substituting the mushrooms for thistle mushrooms, boletus, or chanterelles if they are in season.

 Ingredients: